FirebaseExtended/firepad/docs/index.md

 ## Prerequisites

-Firepad uses [CodeMirror](http://www.codemirror.net/) as the underlying text editor for rich-text editing and can use either CodeMirror or [Ace](http://ace.c9.io/) for code editing (and we'd love to add support for other editors in the future).
+Firepad uses [CodeMirror](http://www.codemirror.net/) as the underlying text editor for rich-text editing and can use either CodeMirror or [Ace](http://ace.c9.io/) for code editing (we'd love to add support for other editors in the future!).
 It uses Firebase for data storage and synchronization.

 Before getting started, you'll need to: